openjdk/jtreg/README.md

     % cd jtreg-root-directory
     % sh make/build.sh --jdk JDK-directory

+If your shell is not compatible with `bash`, you may need to invoke `bash` explicitly:

+    % bash make/build.sh --jdk JDK-directory

 The script will create a build sub-directory, download and build dependencies, and finally build jtreg itself.
 The resulting image will be in _build/images/jtreg_.